rlg2161/NTPServer/README.md

   Program should exit after all consumers close themselves and not need the timeout timer.

-  Program doesn't work with large numbers of client nodes.
-Additionally, there is an occasional off-by-one bug that I cannot replicate reliably or identify.
+  Issues with large numbers of clients.
+    Because of use of UDP, occasionally a keepAlive message does not get through and client terminates prematurely.
+Tried to offset this by sending a second message upon failure of delivery of first keepAlive message.
+On the producer side, it appears that the time message is occasionally lost as well, resulting in an off by one error for all remaining consumers.